 As these new posts will show as sponsored, we believe it will be clear to the consumer that this is an advertisement and not associated with the surrounding one-to-one conversations.
 We do not feel there is any brand safety risk associated with this new placement.

-If you would like to be considered for this current beta or the alpha stage, please reach out to your iProspect team.
+If you would like to be considered for this current beta, please reach out to your iProspect team.

 Michelle McNeill, Regional Director of Paid Social, also contributed to this blog post.